Noah-It-All/MVRCS-Attendance-Auto-Filler/README.md

 Step 1.
 Open the `fill.txt`

 Step 2.
-In the first line write your Powerschool ID (Thats the number you use to sign in to powerschool)
+In the first line write your 6 Digit Powerschool ID (Thats the number you use to sign in to powerschool)

 Step 3.
 In the second line write your First Name